- 1970 Tracey Lee

 The vessel is undergoing substantial repair/replacement of rotted timber frames/planks/bulwarks, updating electrical wiring and making good poor quality below-deck accommodation.
 There is currently in progress a general overhaul of her mechanical parts, which includes the installation of a small marine generator.
 A new deckhouse roof and mizzenmast is underway and, on completion, she will be recaulked and repainted.

-Bult as a Harbour Defence Launch for the Admiralty.
+Built as an MFV for the Admiralty.
 Year and builder not established

 Thought to have been sent to Malta on completion